perlajarillo/LTAB/README.md

 ### 4. Create a folder for images

-Next you will need to create a folder to storage the pictures of the mentors participating in FLAD-Mentorship program.
+Next you will need to create a folder to storage the pictures of the mentors participating in Let's Talk About Business program.

 - Go to the [Firebase console](https://console.firebase.google.com/), open the Storage section.
 - On the Files tab, click in the icon "create folder".